mark-watson/hy-lisp-python-book/manuscript/whylisp.md

 Now that we have learned the basics of the Hy Lisp language in the last chapter, I would like to move our conversation to a broader question of why we would want to use Lisp.
 I want to start with my personal history of why I turned to Lisp languages in the late 1970s for almost all of my creative and research oriented development and later transitioned to also using Lisp languages in production.

-## I hated the Waterfall Method in the 1970s but Learned to Love a Bottom-Up Programming Style
+## I Hated the Waterfall Method in the 1970s but Learned to Love a Bottom-Up Programming Style

 I graduated UCSB in the mid 1970s with a degree in Physics and took a job as a scientific programmer in the 100% employee owned company SAIC.
 My manager had a PhD in Computer Science and our team and the organization we were in used what is known as the waterfall method where systems were designed carefully from the top down, carefully planned mostly in their entirety, and then coded up.
 We, and the whole industry I would guess, wasted a lot of time with early planning and design work that had to be discarded or heavily modified after some experience implementing the system.

 What would be better?
 I grew to love bottom-up programming.
 When I was given a new project I would start by writing and testing small procedures for low level operations, things I was sure I would need.
 I then aggregated the functionality into higher levels of control logic, access to data, etc. Finally I would write the high level application.

-I mostly did this for a while writing code in FORTRAN at SAIC and using Algol for weekend consulting work Salk Institute, working on hooking up lab equipment to minicomputers in Roger Guillemin;s lab (he won a Nobel Prize during that time, which was exciting).
-In any case learning Algol, a very different language than FORTRAN, helped broaden my perspectives.
+I mostly did this for a while writing code in FORTRAN at SAIC and using Algol for weekend consulting work Salk Institute, working on hooking up lab equipment to minicomputers in Roger Guillemin's lab (he won a Nobel Prize during that time, which was exciting).
+Learning Algol, a very different language than FORTRAN, helped broaden my perspectives.

 I wanted a better programming language!
-I also wanted a more productive way to both do my job as a programmer and to make the best use of the few free hours a week that I had for my own research and learning about artificial intelligence (AI).
+I also wanted a more productive way to do my job both as a programmer and to make the best use of the few free hours a week that I had for my own research and learning about artificial intelligence (AI).
 I found my "better way" of development by adopting a bottom-up style that involves first writing low level libraries and utilities and then layering complete programs on top of well tested low level code.

 ## First Introduction to Lisp